Base64 Encode/Decode

 {"sub":"1234","name":"Jane"}Hello! 🎉

-SGVsbG8hIPCfjok= (UTF-8 safe)
+SGVsbG8hIPCfjok= (UTF-8 bytes, not corrupted)

 Who is Base64 Encode/Decode for?

-API developers building HTTP Basic Authentication headers
+API developers assembling HTTP Basic Authentication headers

 Security engineers decoding suspicious Base64 payloads during incident review